 The Chicago Bear tailgating is notorious for starting early and being one of the most intense tailgating experiences in the NFL.
 Soldier Field tailgating has taken on a life of its own and seems to be in reaction to the Green Bay Packers Tailgate parties getting so much attention in the media.
 The rivalry between those two teams is so intense it spills into the parking lot to see who can have the better pre-game tailgate.
 This is a Sunday Night Football game so you will have to designate a driver to stay sober that will volunteer to start the drive south right after the game.

 Monday, September 24th – New Orleans Saints vs. Tennessee Titans

-After a 14 hour drive straight south on Interstate 55 you roll into in New Orleans and the newly refurbished Super Dome.
-Make sure to have plenty of Cajun spices form grilled shrimp and a big pot for some jambalaya or gumbo.
+After a 14-hour drive straight south on Interstate 55, you roll into New Orleans and the newly refurbished Super Dome.
+Make sure to have plenty of Cajun spices for grilled shrimp and a big pot for some jambalaya or gumbo.
 The best part of ending your week 3 in New Orleans is you will have a few days to hang out in the French Quarter and Bourbon Street before hitting the road to tailgate at your next stop.

 Sunday, September 30th – Cleveland Browns vs. Baltimore Ravens

 Head north my son to the land where pro football was born.
 On your way to Cleveland, make a brief stopover in Canton, Ohio, and visit the Pro Football Hall of Fame.
 I am sure they will not mind if you fire up your grill in the museum parking lot to pay homage to those football greats inside those hallowed halls.
 Once in Cleveland, tailgate with some of the most loyal and passionate fans in the NFL.
 Make sure to bring the dog biscuits into the game for rabid Dawg Pound fans and leave them off the grill at your tailgate party.

 Monday, October 1st – Cincinnati Bengals vs. New England Patriots